ellenhp/bambu-farm/README.md

 ## What's the current status?

 Currently you can control and monitor the printer's vitals, jog and home the axes and start print jobs.
 You can't view the camera feed yet.
 The implementation is very bare-bones and it's not ready for general use.
-For the initial commit it won't even parse a config file to discover printers, you have to hard-code the IP into the server, to give you an idea of where this code is at in terms of maturity.

 ## What do I need to build/run it?